MartinFinkenflugel/ClearMap2/README.md

   * [ClearMap 2.0](https://scholar.google.com/scholar?cites=15218093461598622032&as_sdt=2005&sciodt=0,5&hl=en)

-and cite us if you use the sofware in any form:
+and cite us if you use the software in any form:

     @article{kirst2020mapping,
        title={Mapping the fine-scale organization and plasticity of the brain vasculature},